EqualityAI/Checklist/README.md

 ## Development

 Contributions are welcome\!
-This application uses the [`renv`](https://rstudio.github.io/renv/) package to manage the versions of dependencies.
-After cloning the repository, launch a new session in the repository root directory and execute `renv::restore()` to download the package library.
+Users may open Issues using the github web ui by first selecting the "Issues" tab, then clicking "New Issue", filling out the prompts and clicking "Submit new issue".

 ## Citations <a name="citations"></a>